RolandLeFranc/PlayReady/Docs/Overview/playreadycontentencryptionoverview.md

 *One-key Message Authentication Codes* (OMAC) is a message authentication code constructed from a block cipher.
 There are two OMAC algorithms, OMAC1 and OMAC2.

 *Certificates* are used to ensure authenticity for entities that are not trusted.
 The sender of a certificate signs its name (device identifier) by using its private key.
 The recipient of the certificate then verifies the signature of the certificate with the sender's public key to ensure the sender's identity.
 Because the sender is the only owner of the private key, it is difficult to create a private key given a public key, and the certificate will not be verified correctly unless it is signed with the private key; in this case, the data source is assumed to be correct and certified communication is secure.
-For more information about how PlayReady uses certificates, see [Certificates](certificates.md).